coderaiser/supermenu/README.md

     afterHide   : log('after hide'),
     beforeClick : log('before click'),
     afterClick  : log('after click'),
-    name        : 'name of menu' /* if you want use a couple menu on one element */ };
+    name        : 'name of menu', /* if you want use a couple menu on one element */ };

 const menu = supermenu(element, options, {
     'item name': () => {
+    },
 });
 ```